The Future of Oxford

 But to ban cars from an entire city?
 All the way to the edge?
 It’s not as far-fetched a scenario as it may seem.
 Even today, in the early twenty-first century, parts of Oxford city center are car-free pedestrian zones, and many cities across Europe have much more extensive car-free zones.
 By 2121, it might not be impossible for an entire city to ban cars right to their outer limits.

 It’s appropriate to admit here that one person’s vision of utopia may well be another’s vision of hell.
-If you are loathe to lose your car (if you are laboring under the misconception that it provides you with security, convenience, and freedom, or you just absolutely need it to get to work or take the kids to school), it is likely that Oxford 2121 will not be much inspiration to you.
+If you are loathe to lose your car (because, for example, you are laboring under the misconception that it provides you with security, convenience, and freedom, or you just absolutely need it to get to work or to take the kids to school), it is likely that Oxford 2121 will not be much inspiration to you.
 This attitude is, for sure, widespread across the world, supported and bolstered within city economies and the car-glorifying media.
 However, rest assured that an evolving ecotopian city will offer citizens a chance to pursue other forms of freedom beyond the superficial freedom of mobility that a car offers.
-A utopian city—as it is brought into being or transforms over time—acts to encourage each and every person to learn and adapt to the new or the evolving utopian form.
-Citizens can thus teach themselves (as individuals, as communities, and as societies) to be happy—even happier—without cars.
+A utopian city — as it is brought into being or transforms over time — acts to encourage each and every person to learn and adapt to the new or the evolving utopian form.
+Citizens can thus teach themselves to make a sustainable city without cars.